SouthbankSoftware/provendb-sdk-node/README.md

 // Construct the tree.
 let tree = builder.build();

-// Create a new anchor client using your credentials (contact us to get credentials) let client = anchor.connect(anchor.withCredentials("YOUR_API_KEY"));
+// Create a new anchor client using your credentials let client = anchor.connect(anchor.withCredentials("YOUR_API_KEY"));

 // Submit your proof.